Tag Archives: Mystics

 Cherish the gifts of the gods.
 Don’t be so anxious to throw your individuality back into their faces, saying, ‘I’m sick to death of myself and of my individuality; it burdens me.’
 Even one squirrel’s consciousness, suddenly thrown into the body of another of its kind, would feel a sense of loss, encounter a strangeness, and know in the sacredness of its being that something was wrong.
 Wear your individuality proudly.
 It is the badge of our godhood.
 We are god living a life–being, desiring, creating.
 Through honoring oneself, we honor whatever it is God is, and become a conscious co-creator.

-this passion for nonbeing, this denial of sensual life, that drives so many gurus and prophets
+This passion for nonbeing, this denial of sensual life, that drives so many gurus and prophets

 They speak out against desire while propelled by the overwhelming desire to lose themselves.
 They luxuriate in a kind of cosmic masturbation, titillating their psychic organisms into pitches of mindless excitement; cavorting in orgasms of self-surrender.
 They bask in a sort of universal steam bath that drives all impurities of individuality or creativity from their souls, leaving them immerses, supposedly forever, in a bliss beyond description; in which, indeed, their own experience disappears.